AtsukoCoffey/kaitenzushi/README.md

 Stopped the correct letter counting at `handleKeyPress` one by one.
 So I tried to add the letter counter's number when validate the word.
 How ever, `textDisplay.length` wasn't a number,
 ![TextDisplay.length](readme/bug-getting-number-of-length.png "`TextDisplay.length")

 ## DIsplay of the global time limits

 ![setting timeout 1](readme/bug-stop-setinterval-error1.png "`setting timeout 1")
 ![setting timeout 2](readme/bug-stop-setinterval.png "`setting timeout 1")

+## AUDIO CONTROL CHECKBOXES

+When I was working on this audio control checkbox, it was just the timing to Gitpod migration.
+I made a commitment though it wasn’t succeeded in my new Gitpod environment.
+I noticed the terminal text's colour was different but I didn’t really look at the warning by my mistake.
+I want to leave my track here for detail references.
+Beforehand I implemented the `turnOnSound()` function to see the checkbox can control the audio files.
+There were 5 audio files so I used for loop to iterate to go through each other.
+At this time code was really simple, using just if statement and iterate `muted = false` all the checkboxes.
+So this time I duplicated the checkboxes into the nav toggle header menu.
+What I wanted to do was the linking those same function buttons.
+If a checkbox at main div was checked then header nav’s same function checkbox is checked automatically along with audio control.
+There are 3 types of controls and all duplicated so same function’s checkboxes are 2 each, I tried to get the array from get ElementsByClassName, and specify with using index number to connect to 3 different functions.
+Also added event listener `click` and use `if statement` to toggle the audio muted attribute; automatically checked or unchecked.
+Strangely it worked half way.
+When I checked the other checkbox was checked automatically and audio controlling OK, but can’t uncheck again and not control audio anymore.
+For a while I tried to solve it but didn’t work, and this point I failed to the commitment.
+Tutor Sean at Tutor support helped me to solve this problem, he checked one by one my code and he suggested me to use event listener “change” also using “event.target” then this checkbox worked properly.
+Also he used .forEach method even only 2 in the array, it might be simpler than specify one by one.

+## TYPING AREA – INPUT TEXT AREA FOR MOBILE KEYBOARD ISSUE
+From Audio control bug I learned `change` event listener and using `event.target` to specify precisely that solved some errors.
+I had an issue with mobile devise only, both `validateInput()` and `handleKeypress()` functions didn’t work properly.
+I thought it might be similar problem so I asked this issue to tutor support again.
+I was trying to fix this issue long time with using event listener `input` `keypress` `touchstart` `touchend`.
+Tutor Sean suggested me to use `change` or `keydown` `keyup`. `keydown` worked for Mac OS mobiles, iPhone and iPad.
+But I found it didn’t work for android OS later.

 # DEPLOYMENT